steeleb/python_targetpractice/README.md

 It seems like the two easiest ways to run .py scripts are to:

-(a) load 'reticulate' in the \_targets.R file, make the file.py a target
+approach 1: load `reticulate` in the \_targets.R file, make the file.py a target
-    file, and use source_python(file.py)
-(b) don't load 'reticulate' in \_targets.R, rather make a simple
-    function wrapper that uses the source_python()
+    file, and use source_python(file.py) approach 2: don't load `reticulate` in \_targets.R, rather make a simple function wrapper that uses the `source_python()`

-In the `_targets.R` script, is an example of both of these methods.
-NOTE: tar_make() will hang until you close the matplotlib window in this particular workflow.
+In the `_targets.R` script, there is an example of both of these methods.
+They are situated in the same target 'list' (lines 30 on), you can comment out the approaches to recreate the `targets::tar_visnetwork()` graphs using these two different approaches.

+NOTE: `targets::tar_make()` will hang until you close the matplotlib window in this particular workflow.